NASA-PDS/naif-pds4-bundler/docs/source/02_installation_and_setup.rst

      - True
    * - kernels_directory
      - Specifies the directory that will be used by NPD to obtain the kernels to be archived from.
-This directory must follow the usal SPICE kernel sub-directory structure by kernel type.
+This directory must follow the usual SPICE kernel sub-directory structure by kernel type.
      - True
    * - staging_directory